idan441/storage_flask_python/README.md

 ### Backing up the database -
 All data used by the application is saved in an SQLIte database file, named ```storage_db.db``` .
-If you wish to use the data in another machine, just copy this file to the application directory. ( And skip the setup process. )
+If you wish to use the data in another machine, just copy this file to the application directory under the ```./db/``` directory. ( And skip the setup process. )